 In reality, a flashpoint is a temperature determined for the safety of transport and storage of an essential oil.
 The flashpoint actually denotes the temperature at which the essential oil’s vapor will ignite in air when exposed to an open flame.

-A more reliable temperature is the boiling point, which should be available on the essential oil’s Material Safety Data Sheet (MSDS).
+A more reliable temperature is the boiling point, which should be available on the essential oil’s Safety Data Sheet (SDS).
+(You will occasionally still see this called a Material Safety Data Sheet or MSDS.
+It’s the same document.)
 Most essential oils have a boiling point above 300° F.

 So, why do essential oils seem to change or fade in soap making?
 Some components of essential oils saponify or alter during saponification, which can change the scent of the essential oil.
 Most essential oils continue to evaporate as the soap cures, too.
 (Using a bar of soap which has faded usually revives the scent as the outer layer is washed away!)
 This fabulous interview between Robert Tisserand and Kevin Dunn has more information about the saponifiable content of some essential oils and how they react in soapmaking.